PrestaShop/prestashop.github.io/news/_posts/releases/2022-07-25-prestashop-1-7-8-7-maintenance-release.md

 ## About the security fix

 This security fix strengthens the MySQL Smarty cache storage against code injection attacks.
+Read the [security advisory here](https://github.com/PrestaShop/PrestaShop/security/advisories/GHSA-hrgx-p36p-89q4).

 Note: this legacy feature will be removed from future PrestaShop versions and is maintained for backward compatibility reasons.
 It is recommended not to enable it due to reduced performance.